promesoft/KicadJE_EffectsUnit2/README.md

 Distortion test base

 # Purpose
-Use for Distortion Effects unit
+Use for Distortion Effects unit and Distortion pedal

 # Status - Preliminary SCH/PCB In the mail
 ## Initial